 - A risk of bodily injury or death to, or a threat to the life, health, or safety of, the occupants of the residential real property.

 Colorado has not adopted a bright-line test for what construction defects may or may not be the subject of suit.
-However, any construction element (window, roof, exterior finish system (e.g,. stucco or siding), floor, foundation, water system, etc.) that isn’t reasonably constructed to serve its purpose probably will provide the basis for a claim.
+However, any construction element (window, roof, exterior finish system (e.g,. stucco or siding), floor, foundation, water system, etc.) that is not reasonably constructed to serve its purpose probably will provide the basis for a claim.
 In the case of “common interest” condominium and townhome developments, these construction elements can include development roadways, underground utilities, and other, similar “common areas” and “common elements.”

 Construction defect claims generally fall into five, broad categories:

 - Building Envelope Failures.

 A home’s building envelope, or enclosure, includes all the building components that separate the indoors from the outdoors.
 Building envelopes include the exterior walls, foundation, roof, windows and doors, and must provide weather protection against rain and snow, water vapor, air infiltration, dust, wind, and temperature differentials.
 Additionally, to avoid premature deterioration or other, more serious problems, the building envelope should not permit moisture to become trapped inside the walls, roof or attic.
 Leaking and prematurely deteriorating roofs and walls, window and door systems, and degraded or rotted flooring and siding due to improper construction methods or application are just some of the examples of building envelope systems that have failed on a massive scale.
 Significant problems have been identified with many real and artificial stucco installations in Colorado as well.

 - Soils and Slope Instability and Geologic Hazard Problems.